BOTTLED

-When was the last time you recieved an invitation?
+When was the last time you received an invitation?

 Was it to a wedding or a funeral?
 A church service or a birthday party?
 Invitations vary a lot!
 So do expectations.